AlexGKim/academic-kickstart/content/post/likenothing.md

 In a nutshell, given the statistcal properties of the temperature variations seen by Planck and a theory of gravity, we can predict the statistical properties of galaxues.

-The simplest "statistical properties" that are onsidered are the amplitude of the flutuations and the sizes of the fluctuotions.
-In picture made by Planck, these correspond to the range of  temperatures between the blue and red blobs, and the sizes of the blobs.

 To calculate the likelihood, we need to determine the probability of there being galaxies at some finite number of positions while there not being any galaxies at the complementary infinite  set of positions.